 The Australian Work Health and Safety Strategy 2012–2022 has identified work-related mental disorders as a priority of focus.

 Safe Work Australia statistics (2015), indicate that approximately one in five Australian workers is likely to be experiencing a mental health condition such as depression or anxiety at any given time.
 This is estimated to cost Australian workplaces $10.9 billion per year in absenteeism, presenteeism and compensation claims.

-There is a strong business case for addressing compassion fatigue, burnout and workplace trauma.
 Safe Work Australia confirms “safe and healthy workers create a workplace which is productive, high performing, retains its staff and is perceived as an employer of choice.”